Indiana Code-Title 27-Article 1-Chapter 37.5-Health Care Service Prior Authorization

 of a request for prior authorization and any supporting information.

-(c) Subsection (b) does not apply and a health plan that requires prior authorization shall accept a request for prior authorization that is not submitted through a secure electronic transmission if a covered individual’s health care provider and the health plan have entered into an agreement under which the health plan agrees to process prior authorization requests that are not submitted through a secure electronic transmission because:
+(c) Subsection (b) does not apply and a utilization review entity that requires prior authorization shall accept a request for prior authorization that is not submitted through a secure electronic transmission or an application programming interface if a covered individual's health care provider and the utilization review entity have entered into an agreement under which the utilization review entity agrees to process prior authorization requests that are not submitted through a secure electronic transmission or an application programming interface because:

-(1) secure electronic transmission of prior authorization requests would cause financial hardship for the health care provider;
+(1) a secure electronic transmission or an application programming interface of prior authorization requests would cause financial hardship for the health care provider;

 (2) the area in which the health care provider is located lacks sufficient Internet access; or